PrairieLearn/PrairieLearn/doc/codeExecution.md

 The `native` execution mode is currently used when PrairieLearn is running in production.
 It uses Docker to provide a degree of isolation from both PrairieLearn and other courses.

-Instead of using a pool of zygotes as described above, it actually maintains a pool of Docker containers, each of which runs a simple Node script, which in turn runs a Python zygote.
+Instead of using a pool of zygotes as described above, it actually maintains a pool of Docker containers, each of which runs a simple Node script (the *executor*), which in turn runs a Python zygote.
 The Node script listens for requests from PrairieLearn and essentially just forwards them to the Python process.
 You may ask, "Why not just run the zygote as the primary process in the container?"
 Well, starting up a Docker container is significantly more expensive than starting up a Python interpreter.
 Given that we ocasionally want to completely restart the Python worker, such as when it encounters an error, having an additional level of indirection allows us to gracefully restart the Python process inside the Docker container without having to restart the entire Docker container.

 This mode also allows us to isolate one course from another so that course A cannot see content from course B, and vice versa.
 To achieve this, we take advantage of bind mounts.
 When creating a container, PrairieLearn also creates a special directory on the host, and then mounts that directory to `/course` in the container.
 To execute content for course A, PrairieLearn first bind mounts that course's directory to the container's host directory.
 This is transitive to the container, which will now see that course's content at `/course`.
 In the future, when a different course's code needs to be executed in that container, PrairieLearn will simply update the bind mount to point to the other course.